hannahmetzler/TwitterSuicideR/README.md

 # TwitterSuicideR

-Project classifying tweets about suicide into different classes relevant for media effects research for suicide prevention
+This repository contains the R code and data for this paper: [Detecting Potentially Harmful and Protective Suicide-Related Content on Twitter: Machine Learning Approach](https://www.jmir.org/2022/8/e34705/).
+Only materials for analyses other than the model training are in this repository.
+For the Python code to train the machine learning models go to [https://github.com/HubertBaginski/TwitterSuicideML](https://github.com/HubertBaginski/TwitterSuicideML).

+### Important note on sharing the dataset:
 The datasets in this repository do not include the text of tweets in order to protect sensitive user data.
-If you require the text of tweets, rehydrate the IDs via the Twitter API to get all tweets that have not been deleted or set to private by their authors in the meantime.
-Alternatively, you can put together a similar dataset using our ML models from Huggingface to classify new tweets, and then check  the labels manually to see if they fit the categories in our annotation scheme (see the supplementary information).
+The Twitter Developer Agreement does not allow sharing the text of tweets, in particular tweets on sensitive topics (like suicidal thoughts).
+If you require the text of tweets, rehydrate (*see note of caution below) the IDs via the Twitter API to get all tweets that have not been deleted or set to private by their authors in the meantime.
+This protects the rights of tweet authors to remove public access to their data or delete it.
+Alternatively, you could put together your own, similar dataset using our ML models from Huggingface to classify new tweets, to then manually check the tweet categories relevant to your research question before you use the dataset for model training.
+Our [annotation scheme](https://jmir.org/api/download?alt_name=jmir_v24i8e34705_app2.pdf&filename=5a5265471499223285b7c2c908f61966.pdf) will help you with the category definitions and rules for manual labeling.

-All code for training the machine learning models is available at: https://github.com/HubertBaginski/TwitterSuicideML.
+Given that access to the Twitter API is not free anymore, our team is currently developing a new data-sharing policy and solution.
+At the moment, we can unfortunately not share this dataset.

+* Note of caution about Tweet IDs: we recently discovered an error in some of the Tweet IDs in the dataset of this file.
+While we are working on reconstructing the correct set of IDs, we do not recommend using our dataset.
+Alternatively, you could check the rehydrated dataset for any tweets that do not seem to fit the category definitions and exclude them from your analysis.

 ### Machine Learning Models